This article was originally published on December 24, 2018. Last update August 7, 2019.

 Well, provinces vary; Manitoba Quebec and Nunavut have been stern, while others have given the go ahead.
 If your province has allowed personal production where you live based on municipal and provincial laws, then you just have to follow the simple federal rules.
 No minors, no selling, no more than four plants, and also only if it’s from legal seed.

 Only plants originating from seed regulated through the LDB is allowed- unregistered cannabis is still illicit.
 Currently, non-medical persons are allowed genetics confined strictly to seed sold by authorized retailers from the handful of producers licensed to operate.
 An influx will come in from new license holders which may not mean an influx in supply until nurseries are granted the go ahead, despite optimistic hopes upcoming producers carry for consumers.

 According to Health Canada:

-“From October 17, 2018 to late November, Health Canada had received approximately 14 new applications, and these include applications for standard or micro licences, as well as for research and analytical testing licences.”
+“From October 17, 2018 to late November, Health Canada had received approximately 14 new applications, and these include applications for standard or micro licenses, as well as for research and analytical testing licenses.”